Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

-Although our 2-D algorithm in the previous section is practical, it does require some care when handling degeneracies.
-As one might imagine, the situation requires even more care in higher dimensions.
-Additionally, the computation of the $(k-1)$-level is challenging.
-Fortunately, there exists a simpler algorithm, which does not explicitly compute the $(k-1)$-level and serves our purpose.
-This algorithm was presented in \cite{andrzejak1999optimization} and was also implemented in \cite{asudeh2022finding} for the rank-regret minimization problem.
-The algorithm is not as efficient in run time as a known theoretical algorithm, but could be more space-efficient when one only needs part of the $(k-1)$-level.
-Besides, it was suggested in \cite{andrzejak1999optimization} that the algorithm is relatively easy to parallelize (but no details on an efficient implementation were given).
-Here we present an efficient parallel implementation of the algorithm, which takes advantage of modern multi-core processors (and is different from the sequential implementation in \cite{asudeh2022finding}).

-In our Fair Top-$k$ Selection problem, we are interested not in the actual structure of the $(k-1)$-level but rather in whether or not the top-$k$ subset implied by a cell of the $(k-1)$-level satisfies the fairness constraints.
+Our algorithm in higher dimensions is an adaptation of an algorithm in \cite{andrzejak1999optimization}, which was also implemented in \cite{asudeh2022finding} for the rank-regret minimization problem.
+While this algorithm is not as efficient in run time as a known theoretical algorithm, it may be better at exploiting modern multi-core systems as suggested in \cite{andrzejak1999optimization}.
+However, no parallel implementation currently exists, as \cite{andrzejak1999optimization} focused primarily on theoretical aspects, and the implementation in \cite{asudeh2022finding} did not pursue this direction.
+For completeness, we briefly describe its general idea in the context of Fair Top-$k$ Selection.
+Notice that in this problem, we are interested not in the actual structure of the $(k-1)$-level but rather in the top-$k$ subset implied by a cell of the $(k-1)$-level.
 Recall that adjacent cells differ by at most one element in their top-$k$ subset.
 So, starting at a cell with its corresponding top-$k$ subset, one is able to visit its adjacent cell implicitly by testing each potential top-$k$ subset, obtained by substituting one element of the top-$k$ subset with an element outside the top-$k$ subset, is a valid one or not.
 The test can be done using a linear program, i.e., testing whether there exists a hyperplane separating the potential top-$k$ subset from all others.
-The linear program can also incorporate weight vector constraints, i.e., whether the cell intersects $V$.
-Since the number of dimensions is usually small in comparison to the size of the dataset, we can solve the linear program via an implementation of Seidel's algorithm \cite{seidel1991small}, which runs in linear (expected) time in fixed dimensions and works well in practice when the dimension, $d$, is small (typically $d < 10$).
-Finally, for better performance, one effective implementation trick is that one can safely ignore a potential top-$k$ subset if the element being swapped out dominates (recall Section \ref{sec:hardness_general}) the element being swapped in, since the former always has a higher score for any weight vector.
+In this way, one can enumerate all possible top-$k$ subsets without explicitly constructing the $k$-level via a method akin to breadth-first search.

+With the general idea of the algorithm, let us turn to how to address those three challenges.